 Some organisations expect candidates to find out about them and research the opportunities available and as such do not advertise heavily.

-As a new trainee you will be introduced to the sector via intensive company induction programmes, which may last four to eight weeks.
-These programmes are delivered by senior professionals from within the company and industry experts.
+As a new trainee, you'll be introduced to the sector via intensive company induction programmes, which are delivered by senior professionals from within the company and industry experts.

 Induction programmes may bring together new trainees from across the organisation.
-The focus is on team building and case-study-based learning.
 You should expect the training to be rigorous, challenging and comprehensive.

-Corporate investment bankers successfully completing this certificate may then opt to continue their professional development by studying for the Corporate Finance Qualification.
-This is a global qualification provided by the Institute of Chartered Accountants in England and Wales (ICAEW) - Careers.
+Once you have worked within corporate investment for at least five years, and if you’ve reached a senior position, you are able to study for the Corporate Finance Qualification.
+This is a global qualification provided by the Institute of Chartered Accountants in England and Wales (ICAEW).

 Training courses are also provided by:

-Most graduates begin in analyst roles.
-These are two to three year trainee positions, after which they progress to associate level, although candidates with MBAs may have direct entry.
+Most graduates begin their careers in analyst roles.
+These are two to three year trainee positions and on completion you'll progress to associate level.
+If you have a Master of Business Administration (MBA) it may be possible to enter directly into the associate role.
 Associates typically have a team of analysts working for them.

-After a further three years, they may move to vice-president (VP), managing the day-to-day work of both associates and analysts.
-VPs are in more frequent contact with clients and may have their own customers.
+After a further three years, you may gain promotion to vice president (VP), managing the day-to-day work of both associates and analysts.
+As a VP you’ll be in more frequent contact with clients and may have your own customers.